holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/01_til_and_binary/lesson_plan.md

     - decimal -> binary
     - binary -> decimal
 - Can store more than 10 numbers on fingers
-    - Lot of people show me four whenever I drive
+    - Lot of people show me the number four whenever I drive
     - 132 if I did something very aggressive
 - How much can a _x_ store:
     - Octopus